nietowl/Android-Device-Management-Dashboard/README.md

 ### 6. Production Deployment

 If deploying to production:
-1. Deploy `device-server.js` to a cloud service (Railway, Render, Fly.io)
+1. Deploy `device-server.js` to a cloud service (Railway, Render, Fly.io) - See cloud platform documentation
 2. Update `NEXT_PUBLIC_DEVICE_SERVER_URL` to your deployed URL
 3. Ensure WebSocket connections are allowed
 4. Check CORS settings allow your frontend domain

-See `DEPLOY_TO_CLOUD.md` for detailed deployment instructions.

 ## Support